-Skip to content
+Skip to main content

 By default, to detect the end of a handover with Genesys Cloud Open Messaging, Cognigy.AI establishes a WebSocket connection that subscribes to a channel created through the Notifications API.
 However, this approach has limitations and may not always be reliable.
-As an alternative, you can use HTTP webhooks, which require creating Triggers within the Workflow and using the Web Services Data Actions extension on the Genesys platform to send requests to Cognigy.AI.
+As an alternative, you can use HTTP webhooks, which require creating triggers in a workflow and using the Web Services Data Actions extension on the Genesys platform to send requests to Cognigy.AI.
 This approach ensures that events from ongoing conversations are reliably captured, especially during high volumes or complex flows with multiple queue transfers in Genesys.
+In this guide, you will configure HTTP webhooks in Genesys Cloud Open Messaging for the following Genesys analytics events:

 • UserEndEvent.
 The event is triggered when a user or human agent session ends, indicating that the interaction has been completed.
 Cognigy.AI uses this event to detect when a session ends, which helps avoid prematurely wrapping up the chat in the middle of a transfer or after receiving an AfterCallWorkEvent event.